Kolawole99/node-template/README.md

     * `npm run dev` or `yarn dev`
 4. Test application locally and ensure all tests pass with 100% coverage.
     * `npm run test` or `yarn test`
+    * To generate a web based view of the coverage use: `npm run test-publish` or `yarn test-publish`
+5. To generate an updated .env.example.
+    * `npm run update-example-env` or `yarn update-example-env`
-5. To generate documentation using JSDocs.
+6. To generate documentation using JSDocs.
-    * `npm run generate-documentation` or `yarn generate-documentation`
+    * `npm run update-documentation` or `yarn update-documentation`
-6. Run in a production environment
+7. Run in a production environment
     * `npm run start` or `yarn start`
-7. Happy hacking and remain awesome 🤓.
+8. Happy hacking and remain awesome 🤓.

 ## LICENSE